Andrew-R-Stephens/macro-Auto_Fletch/README.md

 <br>

 <h3>Overview</h3>
-This is a macro which records cycles of click events.
+This is a solution (macro) which records cycles of click events.
 It then uses the recorded clicks to execute timed events for you. freeing your hands or freeing you from the computer altogether.
 `This is not an injection, a hack, or anything malicious.
 It simply produces an interactive overlay over your entire screen.`

 <br>